• Skip to main content

 Season the chicken breasts with salt, black pepper, garlic powder, onion powder, and mustard powder (season to taste).
 Cook in a large cast iron skillet over medium heat, browning both sides.
 Finish in a preheated oven on a 375 degrees F for 15 to 20 minutes, or until thoroughly cooked.
 Let cool before shredding.

-You can also use store-bought rotisserie chicken in this recipe.
+You can also use store-bought rotisserie chicken or leftover turkey in this recipe.

 I prefer to use Better Than Bouillon.
 Follow the directions on the jar.